Book 2 - Part 4: Binding Evil - Chapter One

 New Living Testament, copyright ©1996, 2004

 Used by permission of Tyndale House Publishing, Inc.

-For the most part, Montie, is nothing more than your average mid-size town, pleasing to the eye, a great place to vacation, that is, if you have never been there before, you wouldn’t have a clue what has happened in the last year or so.
+For the most part, Montie, is nothing more than your average mid-size town, pleasing to the eye, a wonderful place to vacation, that is, if you have never been there before, you wouldn’t have a clue what has happened in the last year or so.